clw8998/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/litentry-dashboards.md

         LENGTH(JSON_VALUE(data, 'strict $[4]')) - 3
       )
     )
-  ) as recipient_url
+  ) AS recipient_url
 FROM
   litentry.events
 WHERE
   section = 'chainBridge'
-  and method = 'FungibleTransfer'
+  AND method = 'FungibleTransfer'
 ORDER BY
   block_time DESC
 ```